Ransomed and beaten: Migrants face abuse in Libyan detention

 Mohammed, a Moroccan, also said he was released at port in 2020 by handing over 3,000 dinars ($660).
 Both men gave only their first names out of fear for the safety of family members still inside Libya.

-The Libyan coast guard, which is trained and equipped by the European Union, has intercepted some 87,000 migrants in the Mediterranean Sea since 2016, including about 26,300 so far this year, according to U.N. figures.
-But only about 10,000 are in detention centers, according to the U.N. migration agency, raising concerns that many are in the hands of criminal groups and traffickers, and others are dead.
+The Libyan coast guard, which is trained and equipped by the European Union, has intercepted some 87,000 migrants in the Mediterranean since 2016, including about 26,300 so far this year, according to U.N. figures.
+But only about 10,000 are in detention centers, according to the U.N. migration agency, raising concerns that many are in the hands of criminal groups and traffickers, and that others are dead.

 Not all have enough money to pay bribes.
 Mohammed Salah, a 20-year-old migrant from the Ivory Coast, told the AP he was intercepted and returned to Libya in January 2020.
 He didn’t have the 3,000 dinars ($660) demanded for his freedom.